OtterSquad/ottersquad.github.io/README.md

 # [OUR GR8 WEBSITE](http://ottersquad.github.io/)

-We sort of have a website.
+We have this killer website.

-We can possibly do cool things.
-If we feel like it.

-All hail the FSM
+Don't mess with our vibe.

 ![fsm](images/fsm.gif)